Giskard-AI/giskard/python-client/docs/guides/scan/index.rst

     # Upload to the current project ✉️
     test_suite.upload(client, "my_project")

-For more information on uploading to your local Giskard server, go to the [Upload an object to the Giskard server](../upload/index.md) page.
+For more information on uploading to your local Giskard server, go to the `Upload an object to the Giskard server <../../guides/upload/index.md>`_ page.

 .. note::
    Uploading the test suite will automatically save the model, dataset, tests, slicing & transformation functions inside the Giskard server that you previously installed locally, or on your internal servers.